 Estate Planning Fees and Costs

-Typical Fees and Costs
+Our Fees and Costs

 Estate planning fees are dependent on the client’s specific situation.
 Because Arizona Estate & Trust Law believes clients should know in advance exactly what a comprehensive estate plan will cost them, Arizona Estate & Trust Law is only able to provide fee quotes following an initial office consultation.
-An extended initial conference is necessary to thoroughly evaluate the client’s situation and to discuss the various planning options available to the client.
+An extended initial conference is necessary to thoroughly evaluate the client’s situation and to discuss the planning options available to the client.
 It is also vital that the client knows exactly what services are included in the quoted fee.

 Estate Planning Services: